lgrignon/jsweet-async-await-json-deserialization/README.md

-# JSweet Model/DTO JSON deserialization
+# JSweet Model/DTO JSON deserialization + async / await

- Sample code showing how to properly deserialize JSON data (retrieved with fetch) to plain Java model / DTO objects
+Sample code showing how to properly deserialize JSON data (retrieved with fetch) to plain Java model / DTO objects.
+It is worth noting the usage of the async / await idiom with JSweet along with the fetch API

 ## Usage